simonecolombani/pollinator_abundance_project/README.md

 ### N.B

-Not function parameters are passed by request, for example 'ration_x', 'ratio_y', that are needed for the calculation of the KPI are not passed but remain hardcoded in the code.
+Not all function parameters are passed by request, for example 'ration_x', 'ratio_y', that are needed for the calculation of the KPI are not passed but remain hardcoded in the code.
 This is a limitation of the current implementation example and should be fixed in the future.